Kristii: 2019–2021: Touring and Friendship EP

 In 2019, Kristii was the opening act for rapper Tory Lanez on the 23-city Memories Don't Die Tour across the United States and Canada.
 She released her first EP, Friendship, in 2021.
 She continued working with Grammy-winning producer Scott Storch and songwriter Verse Simmonds on the single "All The Way."

-2022–present: Lost & Found and chart success
+2022–2025: Genre change and chart success

 The lead single "Lightning" featured Chris Brown and O.T.
 Genasis.
-Subsequent singles included "My Baby" (May 2024), produced by Scott Storch and featuring Rich the Kid; "Triangle" (December 2024); and "Comfortable" (March 2025) featuring Verse Simmonds.
+Subsequent singles included "My Baby" (May 2024), produced by Scott Storch and featuring Rich the Kid; "Triangle" (December 2024); and "Comfortable" (March 2025) featuring Verse Simmonds..
+Performances with OT Genasis and on Universal City Walk.
+Interview on On with Mario Lopez podcast.

-Kristii's first R&B album, Lost & Found, is scheduled for release in 2025 and is executive-produced by Scott Storch.
+2026-present: Lost&Found era

+In 2026, Kristii dropped the mask together with producer Scott Storch, marking a in a new era of R&B. Her album "Lost & Found," released in January.
+Delayed four times, the project explores the duality of a woman who cheated death to find her true voice.